2025 Cryptocurrency Investor Trends Survey

 Confidence in crypto understanding is on the decline

-Government regulation of crypto is a hot button topic that divides crypto holders, 65% of whom believe there's enough regulation now, and 82% of non-owners believe that there isn't enough government regulation.
+Government regulation of crypto is a hot button topic that divides crypto holders, 61% of whom believe there's enough regulation now, and 83% of non-owners believe that there isn't enough government regulation.
+Among all respondents, 69% think the government hasn't done enough to regulate cryptocurrencies.

 The debate over cryptocurrency regulation in the United States centers on whether crypto assets can be considered securities, which would subject them to the same regulations as stocks and other securities.
 In a blow to proponents of regulation, a district court of appeals in 2023 ruled that cryptocurrency functioned as a security when sold to institutions, but not when traded on exchanges.